kuan51/dcli/README.md

 ## Requirements

-1. A digicert account with API access
+1. A Digicert CertCentral account
 2. An API key from above account
 3. Python3